RodrigoQueiros/Pang/README.md

 ## This repository contains:
 * Pang magic code
 * Intro svg code
-* Trailer and music developed by us
+* Trailer and music Trademarked by Pang Magic
 * 2 Reports of the project (in portuguese)

 ## Picture of the game